 Friday, May 17, 2024

-Domesticity means an appreciation for family and home life, while the verb "domesticate" refers to taming an animal, either as a pet or for farm work.
-At the center of this card, a wild animal depicted on a solar gold background is being gently guided by a young boy.
-The boy places one hand on the animal's head and another on its antler, symbolizing a connection between and dependence on wild nature for a good home.
+Domesticity evokes the warmth and nurturing of home, while the verb "to domesticate" refers to taming an animal, forming a relationship with it as either a companion or a helper in work.
+At the center of this card, a wild animal, shown on a solar gold background, is being gently guided by a young boy.
+One of the boy’s hands rests on the animal’s head, the other on its antler, symbolizing a connection with and dependence on wild nature for a good home.
+It's a difficult image to believe, a wild animal calmly trusting human touch.
+Perhaps it is a reminder of civilization's reliance on the vitality of nature and the need to work within its rules.

-The lower third, the cartouche has a pink background with black cross-hatching.
-It contains a wide jar with two handles and a lid, which Kaplan describes as symbolizing the heart.
-In Ancient Egypt, prayers were often written on scarab-shaped burial amulets to ensure the deceased would not be separated from his or her heart in the afterlife.
+In the lower third, the cartouche has a pink background with black cross-hatching.
+It contains a wide jar with two handles and a lid, which Kaplan describes as a symbol of the heart, perhaps even an urn for a deceased person's heart.
+In any case, it represents a container for inner life and is a fitting symbol for Domesticity.

-Kaplan lists the following divinatory meanings for the upright card: humble devotion, contentment in home, amulet (the scarab), aspiration to transcend a mundane situation, modest ambition, care for animals and livestock, surprising results from a project that one had almost abandoned.
-Kaplan's interpretation for the reversed card is: neglect of seemingly trivial concerns results in breakdown on all levels.
+Kaplan assigns the following divinatory meanings to the upright card: humble devotion, contentment in home, amulet, aspiration to transcend a mundane situation, modest ambition, care for animals and livestock, surprising results from a project that one had almost abandoned.
+For the reversed card, he suggests that neglect of seemingly trivial concerns results in breakdown on all levels.

 No comments: